The FAA’s Remote ID for Drones may be ready this year

 “This really is the cornerstone being able to tie the operator and the control location to the flying machine,” Dickson said.
 “That’s the cornerstone for threat discrimination by law enforcement.
 So, with remote ID law enforcement and our national security partners will be in a better position to locate the operator, determine if the drones being operated in a clueless or malicious or non-compliant manner, or even a criminal manner, and then take appropriate action if necessary.”

-Dickson said is a significant portion of incorporating UAS into safe and stable airspace.
+Dickson said education is a significant portion of incorporating UAS into safe and stable airspace.
 He said the department has taken different steps to tackle and reduce threats, such as geo-fencing, remote ID technology, information monitoring, and messaging, and communications.

 “This is the kind of the next big step in our strategy to integrate UAS operations and be able to scale them in the airspace, rather than segregate them in specific areas or do exemption carve-outs and things like that, which was really kind of where the agency was about four or five years ago,” Dickson said.“ And so, I think that we are on an on a path towards integration and remote ID is the next big enabling step to do that.”